pkarsy/AutomaticSchoolBellTimer/README.md

 ### Notes on using various boards

 Older boards use micro-usb, but it is not very reliable.
-It is better to use a USB-C. The cable should be of good quality and be DATA(4pins) Most usb cables coming with various appliances are only charging cables, be careful
+Invest in a USB-C board.
+The cable should be of good quality and be DATA(4pins) Most usb cables coming with various appliances are only charging cables, be careful

-The most important defference between boards is the ESP chip.
+The most important difference between boards is the ESP chip.
 We have 3 options here: ESP32 ESP32-S2 ESP32-C3

 - ESP32 boards(like DevKit) are OK.
 They always come with a dedicated USB-serial chip (CP2102, CH9102, CH340) and this characteristic allows easy programming and recovering.
 Ber careful with [the pins you can use.](https://duckduckgo.com/?q=esp32+what+pins+to+use).
-One problem is most of the boards on online stores still use micro-usb which is more fragile and error prone on the long run that USB-C. Check the board to have USB-C
+One problem is most of the boards on online stores still use micro-usb.
+Ensure the board to have USB-C

 - ESP32-C3.
 It is also OK and the Wifi performance is the best.
 Some boards do not have Serial hardware but again the are very reliable.
 I have tested Luatos ESp32-C3 and WeAct ESP32-C3.
 They are both OK.
 Almost all boards come with USB-C(this is good)

 - ESP32-S2.
 No Hardware Serial.
 Some boards come without PSRAM and are practically unusable as S2 comes with very limited buildin RAM.
 I find the web interface very laggy, and the USB frequently dissapears.
 Also setting the board to programming mode can be difficult.
 If you have a board with dedicated serial chip, it might be OK, but I generally cannot see the point to use ESP32-S2 for this specific project.

 - There are many board specific limitations.
-For example for [ESP32 LOLIN32 Lite](https://duckduckgo.com/?q=ESP32+LOLIN32+Lite&iax=images&ia=images): The micro-usb is somewhat fragile.
-The battery charger must not be used, no 5V output for a relay(SSD works fine).
+For example for [ESP32 LOLIN32 Lite](https://duckduckgo.com/?q=ESP32+LOLIN32+Lite&iax=images&ia=images): Is micro-usb.
+The battery charger must not be used, no 5V pin for a relay(SSD works fine).
 Only 1 GND pin (we can simulate VCC and GND with GPIO pins)

-- Generally avoid tiny boards no matter how cute they are, almost always are missing crusial parts like Serial, GND etc. Some/all such tiny boards use Chip Antenna.
-Some sources claim it can be OK, but I disagree, the 2 chip antenna boards I have tested perform very poorly (2 meters range ! practically unusable).
+- Generally avoid tiny boards no matter how cute they are, almost always are missing crusial parts like GND.
+But most importantly some/all use Chip Antennas.
+Some sources claim it can be OK, but I disagree, the 2 different chip antenna boards I have tested, perform very poorly (2 meters range, unusable for the bell timer).
 If you are insisiting on using chip antenna, first check the reviews for this specific board.
+On the contrary PCB antenna boards are usually fine.

 - ESP8266 boards do NOT work.
 They cannot run the Berry interpreter.

-#### Relay types
+### Relay types
-Note that I only have tested the project with a [FOTEK Solid state relay](https://duckduckgo.com/?q=fotek+ssr&t=h_&iar=images&iax=images&ia=images).
+Note that I only have tested the project with a [FOTEK Solid state relay](https://duckduckgo.com/?q=fotek+ssr&t=h_&iar=images&iax=images&ia=images). and GEYES.
 It should work with a [5V Relay breakout](https://duckduckgo.com/?q=5V+Relay+breakout+single&t=lm&iar=images&iax=images&ia=images) (Not tested).
 Both can have failures, so it is not a bad idea to have a spear SSR/relay.
 There are discussions on internet, that say that a solid state relay rated with more current can withstand more abuse from the electromechanical bells.
 You can protect the SSR/Relay using a MOV/TVS diode.
+TODO

 ### Solid state Relays

 - They work on specific conditions ususally only AC or only DC, and specific voltages.
-As we are probably talk about mains voltage, you will need a ~230V(or 110) AC relay.
+As we are probably talk about mains voltage, you will need a ~230V(or 110) AC SSR.
 - They only need a GPIO pin and a GND for control (Even this can be simulated by a GPIO, so you can choose the most convenient PINs)
 - They usually have a very long life.
+If we protect the output pins with a MOV/TVS diode, the life expectancy is even higher.
 - Triac based AC solid relays(most/all AC models ?) are very well suited for inductive loads (electromechanical bells).
 - They cannot completly cut the power, allowing some mA to leak.
 For electromechanical bells this is OK, but I dont know about other types.
 Also check the manual if this tiny mA leak has some safety implications.